juniorsundarCasual/TGT/vault/volume-5.chapter-376.md

 Markus shrugged in acceptance.
 If it was a trivial matter, there was no point in digging into it, especially since they had arrived at their destination.
 Upon entering the lab, they were greeted with a barren room filled with a maze of empty tables.
 A few near the centre were populated with equipment and apparatus, and standing next to them was the sole figure of the Sect Leader.

 "I did not think I would have to requisition a lot of this chemistry equipment just yet.
-My plan was to But you ambitious kids have proven me wrong once again!"
+My plan was to move forward more methodically, build a proper foundation, and THEN approach this topic.
+But you ambitious kids have proven me wrong once again!"
 He exclaimed with a smile.
 "Come, come!
 I have prepared the experiment for today."

 The duo walked through the maze-like desk arrangement, towards the Sect Leader.